Christian Tumi: Bishop and cardinal

 On 6 December 1979, Tumi was appointed the first bishop of the Diocese of Yagoua.
 He received his episcopal consecration on 6 January 1980 from Pope John Paul II.
 On 19 November 1982 he was named archbishop coadjutor of Garoua and he succeeded as archbishop there when his predecessor's resignation was accepted on 17 March 1984.

 In 1982 he was elected vice president of the National Episcopal Conference of Cameroon and in 1985 its president, a post he held until 1991.

 Pope John Paul II made him a cardinal on 28 June 1988, assigning him as Cardinal-Priest the title of Santi Martiri dell'Uganda a Poggio Ameno on 28 June 1988.
 On 6 July 1991 he was named a member of the Pontifical Council for Dialogue with Non-Believers.
 Tumi was named the Archbishop of Douala on 31 August 1991.
 He was one of the cardinal electors who participated in the 2005 papal conclave that elected Pope Benedict XVI.

 Tumi was critical of the government's attempt to suppress Anglophone culture in Cameroon and advocated a federation to allow the Francophone and Anglophone regions to coexist in Cameroon.

 In 2009, Tumi led thousands in a march in Douala to protest Cameroon's endorsement of the Maputo Protocol, a women's rights charter promoted by the African Union.
 Critics of the document believe it will ease restrictions on abortion and promote homosexuality.
 In a 2007 sermon he denounced child sexual abuse as a scandal and the shame of contemporary society.
 In 2005, Tumi told an interviewer that the use of condoms as protection against AIDS within marriage "makes sense", though he doubted the Church's prohibition on their use would change.

 Tumi was kidnapped on 5 November 2020, and released unharmed on 6 November 2020; his captors released video footage of their interrogation of Tumi.

 Death

-Tumi died in hospital in Douala on 2 April 2021 following an illness.
+Tumi died in a hospital in Douala on 3 April 2021 in the early hours following an illness.
 After a video of his corpse in the hospital bed was released on the Internet; authorities denounced it as a violation of privacy and ordered an investigation.